patrickbirch/pxb-2.4-docs/source/xbcloud/xbcloud.rst

 ================================================================================

 The purpose of |xbcloud| is to download and upload full or part of |xbstream|
-archive from/to cloud. |xbcloud| will not overwrite the backup with the same name. |xbcloud| accepts input via a pipe from |xbstream| so that it can be invoked as a pipeline with |xtrabackup| to stream directly to the cloud without needing a local storage.
+archive from/to the cloud. |xbcloud| will not overwrite the backup with the same name. |xbcloud| accepts input via a pipe from |xbstream| so that it can be invoked as a pipeline with |xtrabackup| to stream directly to the cloud without needing a local storage.